 BioZone uses standardized Material Transfer Agreements to share the commercially relevant enzymes and cultures it identifies with its industry partners.
 This process allows the industry partners to rapidly test and scale up useful enzymes for commercialization.

-BioZone has trained over 100 graduate students and more than 40 Post-Doctoral Fellows.
+BioZone has trained hundreds of graduate students post-docs.
 It is our goal to not only provide excellent technical training but to equip students with the tools needed to critically shape public discourse and policy creation.

 To learn about BioZone Alumni visit: biozone.utoronto.ca/alumni/.